daiearth22/test/finance/accounts-receivable-and-cash/index.html.md

 1. A refund request has been received by e-mail or refund opportunity in SFDC.
 1. Log in to Zuora.
 1. Search for the invoice that needs to be refunded.
-1. On the invoice screen, scroll down to "Transaction(s/index.html.md) associated to this Invoice" and click on the payment associated to the invoice to be refunded.
+1. On the invoice screen, scroll down to "Transaction(s) associated to this Invoice" and click on the payment associated to the invoice to be refunded.
 1. On the payment screen, click on more and click on "Refund this payment."
 1. Create the refund.
 1. An auto-generated e-mail will be sent to the customer that the refund has been processed.